Wednesday, December 3, 2025

 Why do pain and suffering remain?

-Suffering is the natural result of our ongoing disconnect from God.
+Pain and suffering is the natural (organic) result of our ongoing disconnect from God.

 Our disconnect is due to our ongoing distrust of Him.

 Why does suffering remain?
-So we might see the need to have our rebellious distrust purged.
+So we might see the need to have our distrust of God purged from our hearts and lives.

 Why?
-So we might turn back to God who created us in His image - i.e. repent - in order that we might find true life in Him and more fully partake of His love as He designed us to.
+So we might turn back to God and find true life in Him and more fully partake of His love as He designed us to.

-Because God is love and therefore life itself - and we are in His image i.e. created to receive and give love - His absence - due to our rebellious distrust of God - creates an emptiness we desperately seek to fill.
+God is love and therefore life itself - and we are in His image, i.e., created to receive and give love.
+His absence - due to our rebellious distrust - creates an emptiness we desperately seek to fill.
 We seek to fill it with anything other than Him who alone can fill us.
-We look to anything we have access to or can get our hands on to fill the void.
-In short we trust in ourselves to fill the void instead of God - "... we make flesh our strength..."
+We look to anything we have access to or can "get our hands on" to fill the void of God's absence.
+In short, we trust in ourselves to fill the void instead of God - "...we make flesh our strength...

-Pain is such a common part of life we rarely consider it exists because of ²God's absence, much less because of our rebellious distrust of Him.
-So we slog along in our current rebellion and try to make the best of things.
+Pain is such a common part of life that we rarely consider it exists because of ²God's absence, much less because of our rebellious distrust of Him.
+So we slog along in our current rebellion in painful emptiness to try and make the best of things.

 We rarely consider how deeply we distrust God and how this impacts everything we do. ³We refuse to see that we - and everything else - depends on God our Creator for our very breath and existence.
 Suggesting this is our true condition is mocked and ridiculed.
 Accepting this is fiercely resisted and denied individually and collectively.

-Occasionally our pain and suffering become so acute that we see and acknowledge our true condition and turn back to Him in total trust.
+Occasionally, our pain and suffering become so acute and our ability to handle it so inadequate that we see and finally acknowledge our true condition and turn back to Him in total trust.

 Life is an ongoing journey through the wilderness of this broken world to test whether we will continue to choose rebellious independence from God - as Adam and Eve did - or unconditional trust in God - as Christ displayed while on earth.

-Everytime we experience the loss of something we look to for life - wealth, fame, natural gifts or talents, our health etc. - it's an opportunity to turn to Him who alone IS life.
+Every time we experience the loss of something we look to for life - whether that be wealth, fame, natural gifts or talents, our health, recreation, substance abuse, a loved one etc. - it's an opportunity for us to turn to Him who alone IS life

 He sent Christ as proof of His desire to pour out His love on you.
 He did for you what you can not do - trust God without conditions - and offers to credit you with His righteousness.
 Will you trust Him?